Harold Hellenbrand

-Harold Hellenbrand (born 1953) is a retired American college professor, scholar, administrator, and author.
-He has held several faculty and administrative roles at various institutions, such as the Chair of the English department at California State University, San Bernardino, Dean at the University of Minnesota Duluth, Dean at California Polytechnic State University, San Luis Obispo, and most notably, Provost and Vice President of Academic Affairs at California State University, Northridge, where until his retirement he taught in the English department.
-He is known especially for his biography of Thomas Jefferson, The Unfinished Revolution: Education and Politics in the Thought of Thomas Jefferson.
+Harold Hellenbrand (born 1953) is a retired American college professor, administrator, and author.
+He has held several faculty and administrative roles at various institutions, including the Chair of the English department at California State University, San Bernardino, Dean at the University of Minnesota Duluth, Dean at California Polytechnic State University, San Luis Obispo, and Provost and Vice President of Academic Affairs at California State University, Northridge, where until his retirement he taught in the English department.
+His biography of Thomas Jefferson, The Unfinished Revolution: Education and Politics in the Thought of Thomas Jefferson was published in 1990.